• Webpages

 2. Making Contributions

 Individuals can contribute to the NPS either directly or through their employer.
 Direct contributions can be made online through the eNPS or via cash or cheque.
 On the other hand, for contributions that are routed through the employer, subscribers will need to get in touch with their HR or Compensation and Benefits (C&B) team.
+You can leverage NPS as one of the one time investment plans where you can invest ones and reap benefits for the long term.

 3. Minimum Contribution Required